Learn the Techniques of Plant Breeding - Advance Your Career

 - Plant breeding is a bigger industry than most people realize.
 In some places, earnings from plant breeding rights can equal or exceed earnings from actually producing plants.

-- Today's nurseryman needs to understand plant breeding and selection; and to this end, this course is a very valuable and unique course for anyone working in the modern industry.
+- Today's nurseryman needs to understand plant breeding and selection - this course is a very valuable and unique course for anyone working in the modern industry.

 - Start at any time and study at a pace to suit you.

 There are 7 lessons in this module as follows:

 Lesson 1.
 The Scope and Nature of the Plant Breeding Industry

 - What is Plant Breeding

 - Botanic Gardens, Plant Breeding Organisations, Research Bodies